-Describe your formal complaint policy, including how your organization a formal complaint.
-Describe how the complaint procedure addresses: That any action will not result in retaliation or a barrier to service.
+24. Describe your formal complaint policy, including how your organization defines a formal complaint.

+Describe how the complaint procedure addresses:

+• That any action will not result in retaliation or a barrier to service.

-100 w the complaint will be resolved.
-Leve els of review including the availability of external review. neframes that are adequate for prompt consideration and result in ely decisions.
-Wri tten notification regarding actions to be taken.
-Rigl hts and responsibilities of each party.
-Ava ilability of advocates or other assistance.
+l I evels of review including the availability of external review.
+Timeframes that are adequate for prompt consideration and result in imely decisions. \ Vritten notification to persons served regarding actions to be taken.
+F Rights and responsibilities of each party.
+Availability of advocates or other assistance.
+The ease of availability to the person served of complaint procedures and, if pplicable, forms. y do you know that the information provided is understandable to persons